roots/bud/sources/@repo/markdown-kit/readme/partials/what.md

 **bud.js** is a web-focused build tool with add-on support for Babel, React, PostCSS, Sass, Typescript, esbuild, ESLint, Prettier, and more.

-The standard **bud.js** compiler leverages webpack, but is open to being extended to support other build tools.
-In the future, we hope to provide support for alternatives.

 **bud.js** is written in TypeScript but fully supports projects written in vanilla JavaScript.

 ### Goals